Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Methodology

 For the 2ptCF, we generate 20 distance scales evenly in logarithmic space between $10^0$ and $10^{1.6}$ cMpc, yielding 19 distance bins centered between 1.1 cMpc and 36.1 cMpc.
 With \textsc{CORRFUNC}, we measure the 2ptCF in three-dimensional real space using the \citet{L-S1993} estimator: $\xi(R)= (DD-2D\mathcal{R} +\mathcal{RR}) /\mathcal{RR}$, where $DD$ are the number of data-data pairs in the bin that encloses the distance scale $R$, $D\mathcal{R}$ data-random pairs, and $\mathcal{RR}$ random-random pairs.
 For the 2ptCF, we use 100 times as many random points as there are galaxies.

 For the VPF and CiC, we use \textsc{CORRFUNC} to perform the calculation for 25 distance scales with a maximum of 40 cMpc, yielding 25 linearly spaces radii between 1.6 and 40 cMpc.
 We measure the VPF by randomly dropping 100,000 or 500,000 spheres of each tested distance scale (for galaxy densities of 0.001 or 0.005 $h^{3}$ cMpc$^{-3}$, respectively), and counting those with no galaxies (see \citealt{Conroy2005} for a discussion on the effects of the number of dropped spheres).
 For CiC, we also drop 100,000 or 500,000 spheres randomly of each tested distance scale, and count how many have 0, 1, 2, ... $n=500$ galaxies inside them.
 Measuring to $n=500$ captures nearly the entire CiC distribution at these densities over almost all scales.
 The VPF is additionally calculated and verified\footnote{During this work, we identified a feature of how \textsc{CORRFUNC} generated the `random test spheres' for the VPF and CiC that led to inaccurate VPF measurements for small-to-medium sized galaxy samples.
 This has now been corrected fully, allowing the powerful \textsc{CORRFUNC} to be applied to even more samples than it was originally created for.} using the swift \textit{k}-nearest neighbor method of \citet{Banerjee2020}.
-Future expansions to this work will also extend to include higher-order nearest neighbor statistics, shown to give additional cosmological constraints by \citet{Banerjee2020}.
+Future expansions to this work would do well to include higher-order nearest neighbor statistics, shown to give additional cosmological constraints by \citet{Banerjee2020}.

 Figure \ref{fig:example_Clustering} displays these clustering measurements for twenty of the LH galaxy catalogs, under two types of `selections' that vary the SC-SAM galaxy property, the threshold value, and number density down-sampling (described in the next section).
-For the twenty simulations shown (LH$\_630-649$), the span of covered parameters is: $\Omega_{\text{M}}=[0.131,0.479]$, $\sigma_{8}=[0.6342,0.9862]$, A$_{\text{SN1}}=[0.266, 2.45]$, A$_{\text{SN2}}=[-1.506,+1.998]$, A$_{\text{AGN}} = [0.26, 3.84]$, and therefore representative of nearly all of our parameter space.
-For some selections, we measured the clustering of the CV catalogs to confirm that the change in clustering caused by varying the parameters exceeded that caused by cosmic variance (e.g.\ Figure \ref{fig:clusteringex_wCV}).
+For the twenty simulations shown (LH$\_630-649$), the span of covered parameters is: $\Omega_{\text{M}}=[0.131,0.479]$, $\sigma_{8}=[0.6342,0.9862]$, A$_{\text{SN1}}=[0.266, 2.45]$, A$_{\text{SN2}}=[-1.506,+1.998]$, A$_{\text{AGN}} = [0.26, 3.84]$, and therefore qualitatively representative of our parameter space.
+We also measured the clustering of the CV catalogs to confirm that the change in clustering caused by varying the parameters exceeded that caused by cosmic variance.